shell pasta

 Common measurement equivalents in grams

-Most dry shell pasta is vegan as it is typically made from just durum wheat semolina and water.
-However, you should always check the packaging for egg ingredients, which are more common in fresh pasta or specific 'egg pasta' varieties.
+Most standard dry shell pasta is vegan as it is made from semolina flour and water.
+However, always check the label for egg ingredients, especially in 'fresh' or 'egg pasta' varieties.

 Explore more ingredients in the grain category with complete nutrition information.